Tanusri1612/Project/README.md

 # Project
-Building a decentralized application for landregistry using Blockchain technology
+Built an decentralized application for landregistry using Blockchain technology